JanRocketMan/janrocketman.github.io/_posts/2021-4-23-GANs-applications.md

 # GANs for feature extraction

 To perform unsupervised learning we can extract features of some generative model.
 This is a very old idea, and dates even back to pre-Imagenet era when Neural Networks were initialized not randomly, but [from a weights of Restricted Boltzman Machine](https://www.semanticscholar.org/paper/To-recognize-shapes%2C-first-learn-to-generate-Hinton/51ff037291582df4c205d4a9cbe6e7dcec8f5973).
 Since then people tried to mix it with basically any paradigm we've listed previously, and GANs are no exception.
-For instance, [authors of BigBiGAN](https://arxiv.org/abs/1907.02544) proposed to train (guess what) BigGAN model jointly with an encoder, and learn discriminator to distinguish joint distributions of image-latent pairs, where latents for reals are given by encoder (see fig. 1 in the article).
+For instance, [authors of BigBiGAN](https://arxiv.org/abs/1907.02544) proposed to train (guess what) BigGAN model jointly with an encoder, and learn discriminator to distinguish joint distributions of image-latent pairs, where latents for reals are given by encoder (see fig. 1 in their article).

 But in practice all those approaches significantly underperform the alternatives, especially with the recent rise of [self-supervised learning](https://ai.facebook.com/blog/self-supervised-learning-the-dark-matter-of-intelligence).
 Why?

-The authors of "Generative Hierarchical Features from Synthesizing Images" (namely Xu Yinghao, Shen Yujun and others) give a somewhat obvious answer - because we evaluate them on problems that are "too discriminative" (I'll elaborate on that later).
+The authors of "Generative Hierarchical Features from Synthesizing Images" (namely Xu Yinghao, Shen Yujun and others) give a somewhat obvious answer - because we evaluate them mostly on problems that are "too discriminative" (I'll elaborate on that later).

-Namely they take an existing pre-trained [StyleGAN](https://arxiv.org/abs/1812.04948) model and train a separate resnet-like encoder to predict its adaptive Instance-Norm statistics:
+Namely, they take an existing pre-trained [StyleGAN](https://arxiv.org/abs/1812.04948) model and train a separate resnet-like encoder to predict its adaptive Instance-Norm statistics:

 ![GH-Feat scheme](/images/ghfeat_framework.jpg)